fareen341/Angular/README.md

 Lazy loading basically apply on routing.<br>
 Whenever we load a page then if we have 1000 pages all will load together which make the website slow, in case of lazy loading only the page we need will load this increase the speed and improve the performance.<br>
 NOTE: In the above example we were importing the admin and users inside the app.module.ts, But in this case we don't do that.<br>
+<p>Remove the modules and import statements we loaded inside the AppModule cuz it loads at start.
+So import it inside the module so when a module is required it'll be load. <b>This is important step.</b></p>
 <pre>
 Step 1: in admin routing file add import { LoginComponent } from './login/login.component';